Engee documentation

 • — temperature of layer B.

-Heat conduction through a cylindrical pipe wall:
+Thermal conductivity through the cylindrical pipe wall:

-• - internal diameter;
+• — inner diameter;

-• - outside diameter.
+• — outer diameter.

 ,

-which implies that is inside the cylinder.
+which suggests that it is located inside the cylinder.

 Ports

-K - heat conductivity control signal, W/(K*m)
+K is the thermal conductivity control signal, W/(K*m)

 scalar